tbroadley/github-spellcheck-cli/README.md

 ## Setup

-You need to have Git, Node.js, and NPM installed.
+You need to have Git, [Node.js](https://nodejs.org/en/download/), and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

 ```
-$ npm install --global github-spellcheck-cli
+$ npm install --location=global github-spellcheck-cli
 ```

+Due to issues with the SpellChecker Node Module Github Spellcheck does not currently support Ubuntu.

 ## Usage